Toric Promotion with Reflections and Refractions: Introduction

 \subsection{Forests}

-The main result in Defant's original article about toric promotion (see \cite[Theorem~1.3]{DefantToric}) gives an exact description of the orbit structure of toric promotion when the underlying graph $G$ is a forest with no refraction edges.
+The main result in Defant's original article about toric promotion (see \cite[Theorem~1.3]{DefantToric}) gives an exact description of the orbit structure of toric promotion when the underlying graph $G$ is a forest (i.e., a graph with no cycles) with no refraction edges.
 Our first main theorem vastly generalizes this result by allowing an arbitrary mixture of reflection edges and refraction edges.
 In order to state it, we need a bit more terminology.

 Let $G=(V,E)$ be a forest, and let $E=\Eflect\sqcup\Efract$ be a partition of its edge set.
 Let $T=(V_T,E_T)$ be a connected component of $G$.
 We can partition the vertex set of $T$ into two (disjoint) subsets $X_1$ and $X_{-1}$ so that \begin{itemize} \item every edge in $\Efract\cap E_T$ has one endpoint in $X_1$ and one endpoint in $X_{-1}$; \item every edge in $\Eflect\cap E_T$ either has both its endpoints in $X_1$ or has both its endpoints in $X_{-1}$. \end{itemize} This partition is unique up to swapping the roles of $X_1$ and $X_{-1}$, so we may define